Diwakar-odds/Brain_Buddy/DEPLOYMENT.md

   "ai_models": "loaded"
 }
 ```
+If you see `"database": "connected"`, your MongoDB Atlas connection is working! ✅

 ---

-## 🎨 Part 2: Deploy Frontend to Netlify
+## 🎨 Part 3: Deploy Frontend to Netlify

 ### Step 1: Create Netlify Site